 Couple Ignores Valentine’s Day and Marriage Plummets to All Time Low

-I laughed hard at her reaction.
+I laughed – hard – at her reaction.
 We put a lot of time into our marriage then, and still do 17 years later.
 It comes down to this: Marriage takes 365 days a year to thrive, not just one day in February.
 We try to honor each other with our daily decisions and actions, the way we speak to each other and the fun we plan (yes, plan) regularly.
 Is it easy?
 No, of course not.
-But, it is worth it.
+But, it’s well worth the effort.

 Yes, we are that couple that refused to have a wedding cake.

 I want to know my husband appreciates me throughout the year.
 And I want him to experience the same from me.
 Seventeen years ago, we put a plan in place to create a marriage different than the norm.
 The “Make Your Own Ice Cream Sundae Bar” at our wedding was a lot tastier and our mothers got over it.

 Do we fall into ruts or find ourselves following along with norms?
 Sure we do.
 But by starting out with a mutual understanding and shared goals for our marriage, we can easily tell each other, “We are off our path” or “We are in a rut”.
 Marriage is challenging.
 All of you that walked or plan to walk down that path can attest to that.

 We don’t have or want a cookie cutter marriage.

 My husband and I decided early on to do some things differently in our marriage than other couples.
 We give ourselves permission to relax our expectations of each other when it comes to certain things like Valentine’s Day.
 My husband knows I don’t expect flowers on February 14th or on my birthday.
 I much prefer the unexpected.
 I want to know he appreciates me on different days throughout the year and for him to have that same experience from me.